 We consider a service composition scenario that defines a repair contract between a client (C) and a vehicle repair company (RC).
+Communication between C and RC is facilitated via web service interfaces.
 A repair contract specifies details concerning a particular repair, i.e., the type of repair to be performed, price, dates, pickup and delivery locations etc. For simplicity we only model the behaviour of RC.
 Table 1 identifies some of the contract clauses governing the actions taken by RC, the deadlines against which the contracts are monitored, if the clause can be violated, and, if a violation is recorded, whether any recovery is possible.
 Note that in some cases RC may take an "offline" action, in response to a violation from which no recovery may be possible.
-For example consider clause 6: "For any violation take recovery action within maxRecoveryTime number of days".
+For example consider clause 6: "For any violation take recovery action within maxRecoveryTime - number of days".
 If the recovery action is not taken, C may take an offline legal action against RC.